luisgizirian/augmented-driving/README.md

 # Light Learning for Object Recognition & Tracking

-## Having an AI that learned its way the way we do.
+## Having an AI that learns its way the way we do.

 We humans, need a sample or two of an image, to learn a new object.
 Then, we’re able to recognize it in the wild, with little to no effort, after a brief consolidation period that regularly consists of light repetition, plus some trial and error.